zmalone/chef-web-docs/source/delivery/get-started/index.md

 Next, you configure a workstation to communicate with Chef Delivery.

-The automation sets up a Windows workstation.
+The automation sets up a virtual Windows workstation.
 You install the Chef Delivery commmand-line interface (CLI) tools and set up a user account so you can access Delivery.

 ### Part 3: Create the project